 The UNGA First Committee

-DISEC is the First of the Main Committees of the General Assembly.
-It is tasked to consider all issues pertaining to disarmament and threats to international peace and security.
+As the First Committee of the United Nations General Assembly, DISEC is tasked to consider all issues pertaining to disarmament and maintaining international peace and security.

 Social, Humanitarian, and Cultural Committee (SOCHUM)